nitinkc/nitinkc.github.io/_posts/Java/threads/2023-10-10-asynchronous-programming.md

 | rejected      | resolved   | next catch in the pipeline |

 ##### Java
-Java is statically typed, so we have to provide the type of CompletableFuture in the declaration
+Java is statically typed, so we have to provide **the type of CompletableFuture** in the declaration
 {% gist nitinkc/eea4fd28d7765ec964cbf9b5c270ec5c %}

 ### CompletableFuture - ThreadPool

-By Default Completable future uses the **Common ForkJoinPool**.
+By Default, Completable future uses the **Common ForkJoinPool**.
-Which means that the number of threads in a common forkjoin pool is equal to the number of cores in the machine `Runtime.getRuntime().availableProcessors()`
+- Which means that the number of threads in a common fork-join pool is equal to the number of cores in the machine
+- `Runtime.getRuntime().availableProcessors()`

 Common ForkJoinPool is shared by
 * ParallelStreams
 * CompletableFuture